anonymous-user-2025/anonymous-submission-2025/README.md

  *Based on the [Neural-Solver-Library](https://github.com/thuml/Neural-Solver-Library).
 See Attribution section below.*

 ###  `calc_rot_npy.py`
-Post-processes `.npy` performance arrays by applying geometric transformations (e.g., rotations).
-Useful for data augmentation and analyzing orientation effects.
+Post-processes `.npy` performance arrays by applying rotations to points to account for varying wind directions.

 ### `visualizePRISM.ipynb`
-A Jupyter notebook to visualize all available modalities (geometry and performance) for a **single sample instance**.
+A Jupyter notebook to visualize all available modalities (geometry and performance) for a **single sample instance**, available in the dataset as **building_345**.
 Designed to support quick exploration and understanding of dataset structure.

 ---